corda/corda-solutions/bn-apps/memberships-management/design/design.md

 * _Membership Information_.
 Managed by the BNO.
 Contains such fields as *Issued Date*, *Modified Date*, *Status*, etc. Can be unilaterally changed by BNO.
 * _Membership Metadata_.
 Managed by the state owner and the BNO.
 Supposed to contain *business-related* fields, such as *Node Type*, *Address*, *Phone Number*, etc. Can be changed only on request from the owning member.
 Each member is able to associate a custom *Metadata* with the *Membership State* he owns.
 Metadata gets distributed along with the *Membership States* as a part of general membership distribution mechanism (described in the further sections).

-Memberships can exist in 3 statuses: *pending, activated* and *revoked*.
+Memberships can exist in 3 statuses: *pending, active* and *revoked* (more statuses can be added by the BN designer if needed).
 As memberships live on the ledger, all state transitions are performed via *Corda transactions*.
-Only *status* or *metadata* of a membership can be amended after the membership has been issued onto the ledger.
+Only *status* or *metadata* of a membership state can be amended after it has been issued onto the ledger.
 Each Corda transaction can evolve only *one* membership at a time.

 Membership state intentionally doesn't contain any information about node's physical location.
-Resolution of Corda identities to *host:port* is done via CZ Network Map.
+Resolution of Corda identities to *host:port* should be done via *CZ Network Map*.

-Each membership has two participants - member + BNO.
-BNO is able to unilaterally *approve* and *revoke* existing memberships, however to request a *new* membership or to *change* it's metadata, the member's participation is required.
-When BNO unilaterally updates membership state, the member would still see an update, but he wouldn't be a *signer*.
+Each membership has two participants to it - a member (the owner) and BNO.
+BNO is able to *unilaterally* amend *Membership Information* only.
+Updates to *Membership Metadata* should be initiated and signed by the *owning member*.
+The reason for that design choice - is to enable BNO to perform such activities as approval or revocation of a membership, while giving control over the *metadata* to its owner.
+When BNO unilaterally updates a membership state, the member would still see an update, but he wouldn't be a *signer*.

 The design assumes that all participants have already been on-boarded onto CZ.
 To be able to contact the BNO, participants are required to have the membership service CorDapp installed on their nodes.